glehmann/yage/README.md

 $ yage decrypt -iK prod.key secrets.yaml
 ```

-If your decrypting in a CI/CD pipeline, you may find convenient to put the private key in the
+If you're decrypting in a CI/CD pipeline, you may find it convenient to put the private key in the
 `YAGE_KEY` environment variable.
 This way you can just use `yage decrypt -i secrets.yaml`.

-You may also find convenient to pass the private key on the standard input, for example to avoid
+You may also find it convenient to pass the private key on the standard input, for example to avoid
 storing the private key on disk:

 ```sh